 Black rice also is known as Forbidden Rice, is an ancient grain with very impressive health benefits.
 This rice is not only rich in powerful disease-fighting antioxidants and essential amino acids, but it also contains dietary fiber, anti-inflammatory properties.

-Since I had some leftover cooked black rice in the refrigerator, this pudding took really no time to put together.
-Jaggery powder and cardamom made this pudding reminiscent of kheer.
+Once your black rice is cooked, the rest of this recipe is super easy to put together!
 In minutes, I had the jaggery syrup bubbling away while I chopped the fruits.
 Coconut milk (or you could use coconut cream) added a subtle sweetness and richness to the dessert.

-The pudding finally turned out luxuriously creamy, nutty and deeply flavored from the jaggery, beautifully perfumed from all that cardamom.
+Its luxuriously creamy, nutty and deeply flavored from the jaggery, beautifully perfumed from all that cardamom.
 Fresh fruits perfectly complement its lusciousness.
 We loved it both ways....warm and chilled, so it's really your preference.
-Do remember to serve it with extra coconut milk on the side.
+Do serve it with extra coconut milk on the side!